Platformer, Light Puzzle Solver

 In putting both my controller and computer through their paces to see what both could do, I played games that I am familiar with.
 I strongly recommend you do this too.
 This lets memory and instinct teach you.
 You know what each button should do, and you can use that as a guide to teach you mapping.
 I had ample success with a lot of 2D platforms, 3D third-person RPGs, and third-person hack-and-slash titles.
 However, I could not get down twin-stick shooting.
 Which made playing the Saints Row series, one of my favorites, plain impossible.
 I’d had trouble with Middle Earth: Shadow of Mordor for the same reason.
 If it wasn’t for the time slowing mechanic my bow would have been wholly untouched.

 In doing some reading I came across this article from PC Gamer which detailed some finer points of input options that had eluded me.
-And, changing my right trackpad to “Joystick Move” rather than “Joystick Camera” made so much difference that I got to the end of Gat Out of Hell the same day.
+And, changing my right trackpad to “Joystick Move” rather than “Joystick Camera” made so much difference that I got to the end of Saints Row: Gat Out of Hell the same day.

 Older games don’t have modern mapping BUT this is true of other controllers.

 Modern games have all recognized the Steam Controller as an Xbox controller, and have displayed hints and button combinations in that format.
 And, as my last PC controller was a wired Xbox 360 controller I can attest for the functionality of both.
 For the older games that I have played, I tend to get keyboard mapping no matter what.
 So during a quick time event I may see “Z > V > M” rather than “B > Y > A”.
 It can be frustrating trying to remember corresponding button-to-key matches suddenly.
 Sadly, there is little way around this other than simply knowing which buttons correspond where.
 I tested this in Final Fantasy VIII.
 It has an early segment in which you enter a code to decouple train cars.
 No matter what I did on either controller I had to translate from the keyboard mapping.
+The advantage with the Steam Controller is that you can re-map keys as need be.

 Steam Big Picture must be running while in use BUT there is functionality outside of it.